ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ## Create the service

-Now you are all set to write the GraphQL service.
+Now, you are all set to write the GraphQL service.

 ### Create the listener object